-Centacare Drug and Alcohol Service (CDAS) offers a range of support and recovery opportunities not only for individuals living with substance use, but also for family and friends who may be supporting a person who uses alcohol and/or other drugs.
-CDAS provides counselling support to clients in their homes, at our offices located across metropolitan Adelaide or by negotiation at an alternative venue where the client already feels comfortable (e.g. school, GP surgery or other health service).
+Centacare Drug and Alcohol Service (CDAS) offers a range of support and recovery opportunities for individuals living with substance use, and their family and friends who may be supporting them.

 What we do

 - Family support

 - Physical health assessments

 - Connection and support through AOD Lived Experience and LGBTIQ Peer Worker roles

 - Health Promotion